 I don’t recommend going the easy route and purchasing a pound of frozen tail meat because it is usually from Chinese crawfish, which are a far lower quality and potentially toxic choice.
 Going with domestic whole crawfish from the Southeast USA is the way to go!

 Crawfish Boil Spices

-Choosing the spices to use for boiling your crawfish is the next important decision which impacts the quality of the final dish.
+Choosing the spices to use for boiling your crawfish is the next important decision that impacts the quality of the final dish.
 Most recipes call for crab and shrimp boil spice mix.
 However, choosing these off the shelf at the supermarket is not recommended.

 Here’s what one of the more popular brands contains.
-Note that polysorbate 80 is a risk for organ toxicity according to Environmental Working Group.
+Note that polysorbate 80 is a risk for organ toxicity according to the Environmental Working Group.
 (1) The “artificial spice flavors” is code for a stew of chemicals whose synergistic toxicity is completely unknown.

 WATER, POLYSORBATE 80, EXTRACTIVES OF: RED PEPPER, BAY, CLOVE, BLACK PEPPER, THYME, MARJORAM AND ARTIFICIAL SPICE FLAVORS.

 Why to Use Organic Spices for Boiling Crawfish